-In some cases [9], [37], [38], "fixed" controller structures are utilized, such as PI and PID controllers, whose parameters are manually tuned.
+In some cases "fixed" controller structures are utilized, such as PI and PID controllers, whose parameters are manually tuned [9], [37], [38].

-Another popular method is Open-Loop shaping, which was used during the conceptual phase after the plan was decoupled in the frame of the struts.
-Open-loop shaping involves tuning the controller through a series of "standard" filters (leads, lags, notches, and low-pass filters) to shape the open-loop transfer function G(s)K(s) according to desired specifications, including bandwidth, gain and phase margins, and gain at specific frequencies [53, chapt.
+Another popular method is Open-Loop shaping, which was used during the conceptual phase.
+Openloop shaping involves tuning the controller through a series of "standard" filters (leads, lags, notches, low-pass filters, ...) to shape the open-loop transfer function G(s)K(s) according to desired specifications, including bandwidth, gain and phase margins [53, chapt.
 4.4.7].
 Open-Loop shaping is very popular because the open-loop transfer function is a linear function of the controller, making it relatively straightforward to tune the controller to achieve desired open-loop characteristics.
 Another key advantage is that controllers can be tuned directly from measured frequency response functions of the plant without requiring an explicit model.